Atlético de Rafaela

 Asociación Mutual Social y Deportiva Atlético de Rafaela, known simply as Atlético de Rafaela, is an Argentine sports club based in the city of Rafaela, in Santa Fe Province.
 The club is mostly known for its professional football team, that competes in Primera Nacional, the second division of Argentine football league system.
 It is popularly known in Argentina and other South American countries for its nickname "La Crema".

-Apart from football, other sports and activities practised at the institution are basketball, chess, field hockey, artistic gymnastics, paddle tennis, roller skating, skeet shooting, swimming, tennis and volleyball.
+The club owns the Autódromo Ciudad de Rafaela.
+Apart from football, the other sports and activities practised at the institution are basketball, chess, field hockey, artistic gymnastics, paddle tennis, roller skating, skeet shooting, swimming, tennis and volleyball.

 History

 Under the name "Club Atlético Argentino de Rafaela", the club was founded in the city of Rafaela, Santa Fe Province in 1907.
 In 1915 the name was changed to "Club Atlético de Rafaela".
 The Monumental de Barrio Alberdi concrete stadium was erected in 1951.

 The club was turned into a non-profit organization in 1988, and renamed Asociación Mutual Social y Deportiva Atlético de Rafaela ("Social and Sport Association Rafaela Athletic").
 Only a year later Rafaela reached the second division after defeating Atlético Ledesma by 3–0 with goals scored by López (20', 30') and Poelman (35').

 Atlético de Rafaela played in the second division for 14 years until the team won the Apertura 2002 and the Clausura 2003 to finally reach the first division.
 After losing the promoción against Huracán de Tres Arroyos, Atlético de Rafaela was relegated to the second division again.

 The following season Atlético lost its chance to return to the first division, after losing the promoción, against Argentinos Juniors.

 In 2009 Rafaela earned another chance to return to the Primera División via a playoff against Gimnasia y Esgrima de La Plata.
 After winning the first final 3–0, Rafaela lost the second match by the same score (0–3) and had to stay in the second division once again.